owncloud/ocis/services/webfinger/README.md

 }
 ```

-Here the `resource` takes the instance domain URI, but an `acct:` URI works as well.
+Here, the `resource` takes the instance domain URI, but an `acct:` URI works as well.

 ## Authenticated Instance Discovery

-When using OpenID connect to authenticate requests clients can look up the owncloud instances a user has access to.
+When using OpenID connect to authenticate requests, clients can look up the owncloud instances a user has access to.
-*   Authentication is necessary to prevent leaking information about existing users
+*   Authentication is necessary to prevent leaking information about existing users.
-*   Basic auth is not supported
+*   Basic auth is not supported.

 The default configuration will simply return the `OCIS_URL` and direct clients to that domain: